 Disney Villainous: Filled with Fright

 Disney Villainous’ first single character expansion, Filled with Fright lets you play as Oogie Boogie from Nightmare Before Christmas.
 Your mission is to defeat Jack and take his place on the throne as Pumpkin King.
-We don’t know much more about the solo expansion than that, apart from the fact it’ll be here by Halloween, arriving sometime in October 2023.

 How many Disney Villainous expansions are there?